Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Introduction

-It is clear from the construction that $\mathbf{T}(W)$ is equipped with a $W$-triangulation (which yields a \emph{dessin d'enfant} when $W=I_2(m)$), whose associated $W$-dg-algebra has the same combinatorics as in the Weyl group case (see Theorem \ref{cochaincomplexforT(W)}).
+It is clear from the construction that $\mathbf{T}(W)$ is equipped with a $W$-triangulation (which yields a \emph{dessin d'enfant} when $W=I_2(m)$), whose associated $W$-dg-ring has the same combinatorics as in the Weyl group case (see Theorem \ref{cochaincomplexforT(W)}).
 We use the \emph{Hopf trace formula} (see lemma \ref{hopfforW}) to describe the homology of $\mathbf{T}(W)$ as a representation of $W$.
-The following result summarizes \ref{H0andHn}, \ref{PD} and \ref{euler+poincare=love}: